- What is albuterol and ipratropium inhaler, and how does it work (mechanism of action)?

 SLIDESHOW

 What is Asthma?
-Asthma Myths Debunked See SlideshowWhich drugs or supplements interact with albuterol and ipratropium inhaler?
+Asthma Myths Debunked See SlideshowWhich drugs interact with albuterol and ipratropium inhaler?

 Use with other anticholinergic drugs (for example, atropine) may increase the occurrence of side effects.
 Tricyclic antidepressants, for example, amitriptyline (Elavil, Endep), monoamine oxidase inhibitors, for example, tranylcypromine, should not be combined with albuterol/ipratropium because of their additive effects on the vascular system (increased blood pressure, heart rate, etc.).
 A period of two weeks should elapse between treatment with albuterol/ipratropium and tricyclic antidepressants or monoamine oxidase inhibitors.